-The Research Unit is currently focussed on the following research areas:
+The Epidemiology and Research Department has a strategic focus on the following research areas:

-- Prevention of Mother-To-Child Transmission of HIV and STIs (PMTCT)
+- Prevention of Mother-To-Child Transmission of HIV (PMTCT)

 - HIV prevention in adolescents

 - TB case finding and the TB continuum of care

 - Mental health